Piaggio Medley 150 i-get Stylish and Reliable

-Along the entire body of the Medley the alternating concave and convex surfaces, guided by decisive and arched lines, gives the vehicle a dynamic but compact look.
-The dimensions of the particularly sleek rear-end are contained despite the large helmet compartment with an amazing 36 litres of space, enough to hold two full-face helmets, truly exceptional for a high-wheel scooter.
+Along the entire body of the Piaggio Medley 150 the alternating concave and convex surfaces, guided by decisive and arched lines, gives the vehicle a dynamic but compact look.
+The dimensions of the particularly sleek rear-end are contained despite the large helmet compartment with an amazing 36 litres of space, enough to hold two full-face helmets.
+Truly exceptional for a high-wheel scooter.
 This result comes courtesy of the well-designed tail shape and the repositioning of the fuel tank at the centre of the foot board.
-It is a solution that increases the carrying capacity of the helmet compartment, with further benefits such as refuelling without needing to dismount and better rideability because of improved, more centralised, weight distribution.
+It is a solution that increases the carrying capacity of the helmet compartment.
+Plus further benefits such as refuelling without needing to dismount and better rideability because of improved, more centralised, weight distribution.

-ENGINES: THE LATEST EVOLUTION OF THE PIAGGIO I-GET FAMILY
+ENGINES: THE LATEST EVOLUTION OF THE PIAGGIO MEDLEY 150 I-GET FAMILY

-Piaggio boasts Europe’s most important engine and scooter research and development centre, and one of the best in the world, allowing it to develop unique technologies and skills in-house.
+Piaggio boasts Europe’s most important engine and scooter research and development centre, and one of the best in the world.
+This has allowed it to develop unique technologies and skills in-house.
 These now contribute to the construction of engines that meet the strictest international standards.
-The new Piaggio Medley sees the début of the most recent evolution of the i-get family of engines’
+The new Piaggio Medley 150 sees the début of the most recent evolution of the i-get family of engines’

 The is also new, both in appearance and size.
 The extra volume makes for quieter operation combined with better sound and lower head losses, which all go to boost maximum engine performance.
 This is combined with a CVT transmission with optimised calibration to take advantage of the new engine power curve in all riding conditions.